-As of July 31, 2019, our directors, officers and each stockholder holding 5% or more of our outstanding common stock and their affiliates beneficially owned approximately 71.7% of our outstanding common stock in the aggregate.
-In addition, we are required to nominate and use commercially reasonable efforts to have a number of individuals proportionate to the number of shares of common stock held by entities affiliated with Warburg Pincus & Co. and Vertical Group, L.P. compared to the number of shares of common stock outstanding, designated by each of Warburg Pincus & Co. and entities affiliated with the Vertical Group, L.P., elected to the board of directors.
-As a result, the above stockholders, if they act together, and Warburg Pincus & Co., acting alone, will be able to exert significant influence over the management and affairs of our company and most matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions.
+As of March 31, 2020, our directors, officers and each stockholder holding 5% or more of our outstanding common stock and their affiliates beneficially owned approximately 37.4% of our outstanding common stock in the aggregate.
+In addition, we are required to nominate and use commercially reasonable efforts to have a number of individuals proportionate to the number of shares of common stock held by entities affiliated with Warburg Pincus & Co. compared to the number of shares of common stock outstanding, designated by Warburg Pincus & Co., elected to the board of directors.
+As a result, the above stockholders, and Warburg Pincus & Co., acting alone, will be able to exert significant influence over the management and affairs of our company and most matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions.
 We have not elected under the rules of the Nasdaq Stock Market to take advantage of the "controlled company" exemption to opt out of any corporate governance requirements, but this concentration of ownership may have the effect of delaying or preventing a change in control, might adversely affect the market price of our common stock and may not be in the best interests of our other stockholders.